 Select the Luminescence tab and reduce Yellow by -20.
 You’ll now have this:

 You can now add editing effects in any way you like, but this felt ripe for a lens flair popping out from behind the building, and the highlights of the car would make it believable.
 We’ll use the Fireborn, Dirty Lens, and Supernova flairs for this.
 Start with Fireborn.
 Drag it into your canvas, and select “Screen” as your blend mode.
 Then, increase the size to about 200%, and place it next to the tallest tower.

 Next is “Dirty Lens”, again setting it to screen, and size it to about 120%.
 Place it over the first flair and rotate it a bit to position it as you want for some nice gold tones of light.

-Finally, we can add a little tone to the left side of the image, and soften everything so it isnt as harsh.
-Add your Supernova lens flair, set it to Screen, and position mostly off frame on the left side, you’ll notice a soft red tone come through.
+Finally, we can add a little tone to the left side of the image.
+Then, Add your Supernova lens flair, set it to Screen, and position mostly off frame on the left side.
+You’ll notice a soft red tone come through.
 This is a nice touch, but you can also leave it out.
 Finally, copy your layers, flatten, and turn into a smart object.
 Then, add a camera raw filter, and set a LUT filter of Lift Shadows.
 You’re done!

 Special thanks to BMW NYC for the access, and Louis for the tour and being a great spotter.

 Feel free to email me at email@example.com with any questions.